 Cattle: This is a productive cattle ranch with a carrying capacity of 350-400 animal units.
 The ranch is adequately watered and appropriately fenced to promote rotational grazing.
 It is common in this area for ranchers to stock the land with an animal unit per 20-25 acres.
-Currently, the land is leased with a maximum of 500 animal units.
+Currently, the land is leased with a maximum of 500 animal units allowed.
 The soils are conducive to more cultivated land, but mesquite clearing would be necessary to accomplish this.
 Pastureland and grasses are currently in very good condition.

 Brush Management: The grazing lessee has taken exceptional care of the ranch.
 Areas around both traps and the lane connecting them have been cleared of mesquite, enhancing cattle movement and rotational grazing opportunities.
 The pastures have not been overgrazed and the brush work has improved the ranch in several ways.

 Fences & Cattle Pens: Perimeter and cross fences are in average to excellent condition and all fencing will hold cattle.
 Fences are a combination of steel posts and cedar posts with different stretches of each.
 A few cattle guards and typical pasture gap gates provide access throughout the property.
 There are 5 primary pastures with 2 traps and a lane connecting them making it easy to move cattle around.
 This ranch is really set up perfect with water in every pasture.
 Livestock pens are in good, workable condition and there is a Howe Richardson scale to weigh livestock with a 20-ton capacity.